Niemetz/learn-terraform-cloud/README.md

 Objective:
 - Migrate the state to a "remote backend" in Terraform Cloud
 - Generate a Terrafrom Cloud Token.
-  This token will be expired on 8/18/23 Z5JzRZGeL0M6xw.atlasv1.miaj82G4SfFDBU8S0mTg7LQ645uedkbTQuqZGOGjo8a97yYghqydpxI2m6WWWIp6auI

   To login Terrafrom Cloud?
   At the prompt, issue this commmand: